 Finally, assistive technology is a fantastic way to offer translation options while also tapping into additional features that help customers with disabilities.
 Other features of the Recite Me toolbar support a range of physical, visual, auditory, cognitive, and neurological conditions by offering:

-Font personalisation for size, typeface, and colour
+Font personalization for size, typeface, and color

 A mask screen tool to help with focus